nergethic/yoomp/README.md

 Project based on the ATARI game "YOOMP!"
 It's made entirely in WebGL/glsl without use of any external libraries (apart from the matix math one).
-Includes level editor that once worked.
+Includes Node.js server and level editor that once worked.